ha0ye/notes/interview_notes.md

   - many programs did take this to heart and allocated funding specifically to bring people together if virtual events were challenging, hire translators as needed, or provide credit for internet access or headsets to participate in events
   - we also ended up broadening our understanding of codes of conduct, because the phrasing is very North American academic coded, and in many cases, what is desired is more accurately described as a Community Participation Guideline

+Ally Skills trainer
+* program to teach skills to pre-emptively create inclusive environments and respond to problematic behavior
+* next week for OLS -  non-profit focusing on capacity building and diversifying leadership in open scienc, globally

 OLS (Open Life Science)
 * governance committee, ally skills trainer, and subject matter expert
 * brings open science training to global audiences, especially Global South